chalupajs/chalupa/docs/README.md

 @Injectable() class FsFileStore implements IFileStore {}
 ~~~~

 Then, we follow this up by creating a konvenient configuration class with a configurable `env` property.
-This is where we will be able to choose the actual runtime implementation.
+We will use this property to choose the actual runtime store implementation.

 ~~~~TypeScript
 @Configuration()